-- overlapping objectives with regard to transport, open space, housing, design and sustainability. - 1.35 Mitigation could include for example, financial contributions through Section 106 or CIL for healthcare facilities, and/or infrastructure to facilitate health and wellbeing such as open spaces and active travel infrastructure (as identified by DCC and local planning authorities). - 1.36 The Adult Social Care and Health Directorate will be consulted on planning applications via the County Council's Planning Policy Team.
-Responses made to the local planning authority will be relevant through the identification of appropriate policies and evidence, explicitly linking any recommendations to the policy context (NPPF, Local Plan, and Supplementary Planning Documents). - 1.37 Planning obligations, in the form of section 106 agreements, will only be requested where it is not possible to address unacceptable impacts through design or a planning condition.
-A planning obligation may only constitute a reason for granting planning permission if it meets the three tests as set out in the NPPF (2019) and CIL Regulations 2010 (as amended).
+- 1.34 A Health Impact Assessment (HIA) is a practical tool, which allows for the evaluation of the health impact of policies, strategies and initiatives in sectors that indirectly affect health, such as transportation, employment and the environment.
+The overall goal of HIAs is to inform decision-makers of adverse health effects of proposed actions, and support identification of appropriate policy options. - 1.35 In May 2017, changes were made to the Environmental Impact Assessment (EIA) Regulations for major developments to include 'population and human health' as one of the considerations.
+To reduce health inequalities and promote healthier lifestyles, planning applications for major residential development of 100 dwellings or more should be accompanied by an HIA. - 1.36 The use of an HIA on a major planning application was piloted in 2016, when the County Council worked with the Homes and Communitie. - 1.37 Planning obligations, in the form of section 106 agreements, will only be requested where it is not possible to address unacceptable impacts through design or a planning condition.
+A planning obligation may only constitute a reason for granting planning permission if it meets the three tests as set out in the NPPF (2021) and CIL Regulations 2010 (as amended).
 Where the provision of a facility/intervention has been agreed, funding may be held and pooled in order that a larger specific scheme can be implemented.